 This is important because it displays your pages to people who are looking for plumbing and HVAC services in your neighborhood.

 Optimizing for local search means having your business displayed prominently on the screen of such customers.

 Conversely, neglecting local search may mean losing customers to those business rivals whose pages rank above yours.

 The Different Components of Local SEO

-Local SEO consists of two major components—Google My Business page optimization, and Google Maps optimization.
+Local SEO consists of a major component—Google My Business Listing Optimization, or Google Maps optimization.

 If you own an HVAC and plumbing business, you should claim your Google My Business page and fill in necessary details such as an address, contact number, hours of work, etc. so that Google displays it in the three-pack listing whenever a relevant search query comes along.

 b.
 Google Maps Optimization

 Google Maps optimization enables customers to find out where you are located and reach your workshop.
 Optimizing the two key elements of local SEO, Google Maps and Google My Business, can get you many more customers and push your sales through the roof!